Faith-Okamoto/INCH/README.md

 ## Install instructions

-Installation requires the `pandas`, `scikit-lean`, and `scikit-allel` libraries to be installed.
+Installation requires the `numpy`, `pandas`, `scikit-lean`, and `scikit-allel` libraries to be installed.
 You can install these  with `pip`:

 ```
-pip install pandas scikit-learn scikit-allel
+pip install numpy pandas scikit-learn scikit-allel
 ```

 Next, create a local copy of this repository: